vandanaranasara/MinuteMind/README.md

 ### Using the Application

 1. **Navigate to "Upload Transcript"** in the sidebar
-2. **Upload a file**: Choose a TXT or PDF file containing your meeting transcript
+2. **Upload a file**: Choose a MP3/WAV/M4A/FLAC/OGG file containing your meeting transcript
 3. **Configure options**:
    - Set an optional meeting title
-   - Choose to preserve speaker labels
    - Include/exclude sentiment analysis
    - Include/exclude timeline generation
 4. **Click "Process Transcript"** to analyze the meeting